Last updated on June 21st, 2024 at 01:37 pm

 A single traveller that wanted to spend all their time with one particular couple.
 The couple tried being polite in requests for some time on their own and eventually had to ask me to step in.
 The problem was really due to a lack of awareness by the single traveller.

-A single traveller being unable to manage the holiday on her own.
+A single traveller is unable to manage the holiday on her own.
 This was because she wasn’t physically fit enough to manage the tour.
 Being single meant she had to rely on me as the Tour Manager, the driver and other passengers to help her with things like luggage, hand luggage, getting on and off the coach and the excursions.

 Generally, single travellers are independent enough to enjoy doing their own thing and perhaps catching up with the rest of the group at meal times.

-9. Coach Holidays for Single Travellers – The Most Common Issue
+Coach Holidays for Single Travellers

-The number issue I have seen single travellers experience on coach holidays is that they have decided to share a room with another traveller, to save the single supplement.
+The number one issue I have seen single travellers experience on coach holidays is that they have decided to share a room with another traveller, to save the single supplement.

 Sometimes the people have known each other but being together all day and all night has just stretched their relationship to breaking point.